Norway, Maine: History

 On December 30, 1879, the Norway Branch Railroad opened.
-The 1.45 mile (2.3 km) line connected Norway village with the Atlantic St. Lawrence Railroad (later Grand Trunk Railroad) at South Paris.
+The 1.45 mile (2.3 km) line connected Norway village with the Atlantic and St. Lawrence Railroad (later Grand Trunk Railroad) at South Paris.
 On May 9, 1894, a fire sparked in the C. B. Cummings & Sons mill on Main Street.
 Spread by a strong wind, what would become known as The Great Norway Fire, destroyed a substantial portion of the business district, devastating the opera house, Congregational Church, tannery, and 80 other buildings, including many homes.
 Reconstruction began the same year, and many of the original wooden buildings on Main Street were rebuilt with brick.

 Norway was known variously as the "Snowshoe Capital of the World" and the "Snowshoe Town of America" due to the town's influential snowshoe manufacturers.
 A. M. Dunham began making snowshoes there in 1878 and eventually supplied users across North America.
 In Secrets of Polar Travel, explorer Robert Peary extolled their virtures, calling them "the best snow-shoes [he] ever saw".
 Similarly, Walter Tubbs founded the Tubbs Snowshoe Company 1906.
 Tubbs produced high quality ash snowshoes, skis, sleds, and furniture, even supplying Byrd's polar expeditions.
 Tubbs relocated to Vermont in the early 1930s.
 Soon after, SnoCraft Inc., a company owned and operated by Kenneth (Kac) Aldrich, set up production in the old Tubbs Factory.
 SnoCraft was responsible for supplying 70% of the snowshoes ordered by the U.S. government during World War II.

 Founded in 1850, the C. B. Cummings & Son Company mass-produced wooden components like dowels in downtown Norway.
 In 2001, after domestic furniture manufacturers were unable to compete with production costs in China, the company closed and auctioned their factory.
 Similarly, after K2 Sports bought Tubbs Snowshoe Company in 2014, production moved from Vermont to Guangzhou, China.

 In 1997, the New Balance Shoe Company built a manufacturing facility in Norway where production continues today.